lsprangers/implementations-and-systems-design/other_concepts/EMBEDDINGS.md

 $euclidean(a, b) = [\sum_{i=1}^v (a_i \times b_i)^2]^{1/2}$

 Here magnitude matters, and a smaller distance between vector end-points means a smaller overall distance metric

-# Attention
-Left this for the end because it's such a longstanding discussion, and encompasses so much information.
-Attention is ultimately the concept that allows Transformers to create contextual embeddings